 Scheduling and Cancellation Policy

 To schedule an appointment please call Dr. Fuller’s office at (832) 848-0870.
 Follow-up sessions are scheduled after the session.

 Appointments are available Monday through Friday between 8 and 3 pm.
-Dr. Fuller’s assistant, Margarita Castaneda, answers the phone during business hours and the scheduling service is available at all hours by selecting option 1 at the prompt.
+Dr. Fuller’s assistant, Margarita Castaneda, answers the phone during business hours.

 When you arrive, please be seated in the lobby and check in.
 If Dr. Fuller is running late, she will adjust her schedule to provide a full session to each client.
 If the client is late, Dr. Fuller will end the session at the scheduled time.